This is the top of this pageSite menu here

 <Frozen taro>

-• Wash and dry the taro for half a day.
+• Wash the taro, remove the water and let it dry for half a day.
 (Drying makes it easier to peel)

-• Peel off the skin, wash the surface, remove the slime, and line up in a freezer tray covered with plastic wrap. ⇒ Make sure it is completely frozen (in half a day), put it in a storage bag, and save it.
+• Peel the skin, wash the surface to remove slime, and place in a freezer tray lined with plastic wrap. ⇒Make sure it is completely frozen (about half a day), then put it in a storage bag and store it.

-Point : If you put the taro in a storage bag without spreading it out on a tray when freezing, frost will form over time and the potatoes will stick together.
-Arranging them in a freezer tray makes them easy to cook because they do not stick together even after a long period of time.
+Tip : If you put taro in a storage bag without spreading it out on a tray when freezing, frost will form over time and the potatoes will stick together.
+If you line them up in a freezer tray, they will stay separate and not stick together even after a while, making them easier to cook.

 <How to make dried daikon radish>

-• Put it in a net and dry it outside in the sun for about a week (moisture is removed and it dries and shrinks) ⇒ Take it indoors at night.
+• Put it in a net and dry it outside in the sun for about a week (the moisture will escape and it will dry and shrink) ⇒ Bring it indoors at night.

 • It's done when it turns a little brown.
 Store in a bag (along with desiccant).
-Rehydrate with water when using.
+Rehydrate with water when ready to use.

 [Recipes using frozen and dried ingredients (for 2 people)]

-• Boiled taro, shiitake mushrooms, and squid★Using frozen taro allows the flavors to soak in easily and is delicious!
+• Boiled taro, shiitake mushrooms, and squid★If you use frozen taro, the flavors will absorb more easily and it will be delicious!

-• Dried daikon radish salad⇒ ★An addictive dish with a variety of textures to enjoy!
+• Dried daikon radish salad★An addictive dish with a variety of textures!

-• Stir-fried dried cucumbers in sesame oilEasy to make and the best snacks that go well with alcohol!
+• Stir-fried dried cucumbers in sesame oil★Easy to make and the perfect snack to go with alcohol!

-On Tuesday, November 16, 2021, we invited Dr. Chiyoko Tokue, former professor of Tokyo University of Agriculture, to give a lecture.
-In previous years, citizens also participated, but in 2021, only healthy meal promotion members participated in order to prevent the spread of the new coronavirus infection.
-"Best Before Dates and Proper Storage Methods for Food: Which Will Last Longer: Boiled Eggs or Raw Eggs?" , meat, natto, yogurt, etc.) were taught how to store them according to the characteristics of the ingredients.
-Here are three ways to store food.
+On Tuesday, November 16, 2021, we invited former professor Chiyoko Tokue of Tokyo University of Agriculture to give a lecture.
+In previous years, citizens also participated, but in order to prevent the spread of the new coronavirus infection, only healthy meal preparation promoters participated in 2021.
+The topic, ``Best before dates and the correct way to store food: Which lasts longer, boiled eggs or raw eggs?'' , meat, natto, yogurt, etc.), we learned about preservation methods that suit the characteristics of the ingredients.
+This time we will introduce three ways to preserve food.

 [How to preserve ingredients]